rubygarage/nextjs6-graphql-client-tutorial/README.md

 Enzyme is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output.

-We need need different babel presets for test environment specifically for nextjs app.
+We need different babel presets for test environment specifically for nextjs app.

 `.babelrc`